wzywzy/Multiparty_Live_Streaming/README.md

-# INFOCOM-Multi-party-Interactive-Live-Video-Streaming
+# MultiLive: Adaptive Bitrate Control for Low-delay Multiparty Interactive Live Streaming
-Multilive is a bitrate control algorithm for multi-party streaming architecture。
+MultiLive is a bitrate control algorithm for multi-party streaming architecture.

 ### Simulator

 We build a simulator to evaluate our algorithm over this new scenario in `sim/`.
-As each part of the architecture are established in `sim/env.py`, and our algorithm are described in `sim/algorithm.py` and `sim/cluster.py`.
+As each part of the architecture is established in `sim/env.py`, and our algorithm is described in `sim/algorithm.py` and `sim/cluster.py`.

 ### Demo